mzgh13/builder-os-ideation/research/RecruitingAgency/Recruiting_Agency_Workflow_Deepdive.md

 The design of the UBOM must extend beyond merely storing data; it must be architected to make data inherently "actionable."
 This means attributes should be chosen and structured in such a way that they can easily trigger automated workflows or provide contextual insights.
 For example, a "Candidate Last Contacted Date" is not just a passive piece of information; it becomes an active trigger for a follow-up reminder if it exceeds a predefined threshold.
 Similarly, a change in "Candidate Status" should be capable of initiating a cascade of subsequent actions within a workflow.

-Furthermore, for CompanyOS to deliver on its promise of AI-powered insights (such as sentiment analysis from communications or predictive matching), the UBOM must support the capture of interaction and feedback data at a highly granular level.
+Furthermore, for <SaaS-OS> to deliver on its promise of AI-powered insights (such as sentiment analysis from communications or predictive matching), the UBOM must support the capture of interaction and feedback data at a highly granular level.
 Summarized notes or simple "positive/negative" feedback flags offer limited value for sophisticated AI models.
 In contrast, access to full email content, detailed multi-faceted interview feedback (including specific questions asked, candidate responses, and interviewer ratings against defined competencies 39), and precise data points from various interactions will allow AI algorithms to identify subtle patterns, derive meaningful sentiment, and generate more accurate correlations and predictions.
 This richness of data is fundamental to the UBOM’s role as a strategic asset, not just a technical backend.

 **Table 4: Preliminary UBOM Entity & Critical Attribute List for Recruiting Workflows**